enewe101/hilbert/docs/index.rst

 or save them to disk, get the embedding for a given word, normalize them, or find the embedding most similar to a given one.

-Embeddings often come from one of these places:
+You can obtain embeddings in different ways, e.g. by:

-(1) Generated randomly, e.g. by calling ``hilbert.embeddings.random(d=300,
+(1) Generating them randomly, e.g. by calling ``hilbert.embeddings.random(d=300,
     vocab=100000)``

-(2) By training them.
+(2) Training them.
 E.g.

     .. code-block:: python